-- Click Cache to enable or disable cache pinning, configure the RAM cache size, specify the maximum size of objects allowed in the cache, and partition your cache according to protocol and origin servers. - Click Logging to enable or disable event logging and set logging configuration options.
+- ◆ Click Cache to enable or disable cache pinning, configure the RAM cache size, specify the maximum size of objects allowed in the cache, and partition your cache according to protocol and origin servers. - Click Logging to enable or disable event logging and set logging configuration options.

-Click Connection Management to specify the maximum number of connections the proxy can accept.
-For transparent proxy caching, you can specify the maximum number of client connections allowed before the proxy starts forwarding incoming requests directly to the origin server.

-Ensure that the ARM is On on Configure > My Proxy > Basic > General before setting redirection rules.

-- Click ARM to set redirection rules that specify how incoming packets are readdressed in transparent mode.
+- Click Connection Management to specify the maximum number of connections the proxy can accept.
+For transparent proxy caching, you can specify the maximum number of client connections allowed before the proxy starts forwarding incoming requests directly to the origin server. - Ensure that the ARM is On (Configure > My Proxy > Basic > General) before setting redirection rules. - ◆ Click ARM to set redirection rules that specify how incoming packets are readdressed in transparent mode.
 You can also set dynamic and static bypass rules.
-The ARM button appears only if ARM is enabled in the Features table on Configure > My Proxy > Basic > General. - Click WCCP to set WCCP configuration settings.
-The WCCP button appears only if WCCP is enabled in the Features table under the Configure > My Proxy > Basic > General tab. - Click DNS Resolver to enable or disable local domain expansion and tune host database timeouts, and configure Split DNS options. - Click Virtual IP to enable or disable virtual IP failover and specify the virtual IP addresses managed by the Content Gateway node.
+The ARM button appears only if ARM is enabled in the Features table on Configure > My Proxy > Basic > General. - ◆ Click WCCP to set WCCP configuration settings.
+The WCCP button appears only if WCCP is enabled in the Features table under the Configure > My Proxy > Basic > General tab. - ◆ Click DNS Proxy to specify the DNS proxy port.
+The DNS Proxy button appears only if you have enabled the DNS Proxy option in the Features table under the Configure > My Proxy > Basic > General tab. - ◆ Click DNS Resolver to enable or disable local domain expansion, tune host database timeouts, and configure Split DNS options. - Click Virtual IP to enable or disable virtual IP failover and specify the virtual IP addresses managed by the Content Gateway node.
 The Virtual IP button appears only if you have enabled Virtual IP in the Features table on Configure > My Proxy > Basic > General.

 - Click Certificates to view the certificate authority tree.
 Click any entry to view the details of that certificate. - Click Decryption/Encryption to configure how SSL Manager handles inbound and outbound traffic.
 Inbound traffic travels from the browser to SSL Manager, where the content is decrypted and inspected.
 Outbound traffic travels from SSL Manager to the destination Web server.
-SSL Manager checks the revocation status of the site certificate before forwarding re-encrypted data to the site. - Click Validation to configure certificate validation, specify what to do in the case that a certificate is invalid, set up verification bypass, and configure the handling of certificate revocation lists. - Click Incidents to view a report of occurrences in which clients received an access denial message, and to identify URLs that you want to allow, blacklist, or tunnel. - Click Client Certificates to configure how SSL Manager handles client certificate requests.
+SSL Manager checks the revocation status of the site certificate before forwarding re-encrypted data to the site. - Click Validation to configure certificate validation, specify what to do in the case that a certificate is invalid, set up verification bypass, and configure the handling of certificate revocation lists.

-- Click Logging to select the SSL logging level, logging detail, log file names, and log file handling. - Click Customization to customize the certificate validation failure message. - Click Internal Root CA to import, create, or backup the internal Root Certificate Authority.
+- Click Incidents to view a report of occurrences in which clients received an access denial message, and to identify URLs that you want to allow, blacklist, or tunnel. - ◆ Click Client Certificates to configure how SSL Manager handles client certificate requests. - ◆ Click Logging to select the SSL logging level, logging detail, log file names, and log file handling. - Click Customization to customize the certificate validation failure message. - ◆ Click Internal Root CA to import, create, or backup the internal Root Certificate Authority.